 "Here's something new .... " pianist Hank Jones remembers thinking when he first heard Art Tatum on radio in 1935, " .... they have devised this trick to make people believe that one man is playing the piano, when I know at least three people are playing."

-If I did, I'd throw up my hands and give up!"
+The jazz pianist and educator Kenny Barron commented, "I have every record [Tatum] ever made and I try never to listen to them If I did, I'd throw up my hands and give up!"
 Jean Cocteau dubbed Tatum "a crazed Chopin."
 Count Basie called him the eighth wonder of the world.
 Dave Brubeck observed, "I don't think there's any more chance of another Tatum turning up than another Mozart."
 Pianist Mulgrew Miller, a noted fan of Tatum, commented on personal growth by saying, "When I talk to the people I admire, they're always talking about continuous growth and development and I look at them and say, 'Well...what are YOU going to do?'
 But, as Harold Mabern says, 'There's always Art Tatum records around'".
 Dizzy Gillespie said, "First you speak of Art Tatum, then take a long deep breath, and you speak of the other pianists."

 The pianist Teddy Wilson observed, "Maybe this will explain Art Tatum.
 If you put a piano in a room, just a bare piano.
 Then you get all the finest jazz pianists in the world and let them play in the presence of Art Tatum.
 Then let Art Tatum play ... everyone there will sound like an amateur.""